YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

     Task.perform HttpError FetchProtectedQuoteSuccess <| fetchProtectedQuote model
 ```

 We're quite familiar with these commands now and there are no surprises here.
-We'll use the same `HttpError` that we used for fetching the unprotected quote at the beginning and we'll create the `FetchProtectedQuoteSuccess` message shortly.
+We'll use the same `HttpError` that we used for fetching the unprotected quote and we'll create the `FetchProtectedQuoteSuccess` message shortly.

 ```js
 -- Extract GET plain text response to get protected quote